Daily Systems

 Part 4.
 Flag One Risk (2 Minutes)

 Scan your risk log and identify the one risk that has changed most significantly since yesterday.
 Has a probability gone up?
 Has a mitigation plan stalled?
-Has a new risk appeared in the inbox overnight?
 Flag it.
 If it needs action today, add it to your three priorities.
 If it needs awareness only, note it for the next status meeting.
+Read more about setting up your risk log in What Is Project Risk and How to Manage It.

 Part 5.
 Clear to Zero Decisions (2 Minutes)